 8:00 a.m. – You walk into the Barn and sit next to the other presenters.
 Do they look nervous, or excited, or both?
 The mix of feelings isn’t lost on you.
 Amanda walks in with Morning Glory muffins, and the nerves fade just a bit.

 8:35 a.m. – Jan Cheripko sits down next to you at breakfast.
 He asks how you are feeling.
 He sees how you are feeling.
 He knows how you are feeling, so he says, “You are prepared.
 You’ve got this!”
 And he’s right.
 You’ve got this!
-You’ve been working all week with Sudipta, Jan, Carmen, and Peter to create your presentation and perfect your public speaking persona.
+You’ve been working all week with the faculty to create your presentation and perfect your public speaking persona.
 You’ve been working on this story for years.
 You know it so well.
 Now is the time to share it with kids.

 9:20 a.m. – You arrive at the school.
 Hey, it smells like a school.
 Look, the people are all smiling.
 The energy from the kids starts to infuse the energy inside you.
 An administrator hands you a “VISITOR” sticker.
 She says, “I wish we had a sticker that said V.I.P.”
 Now you smile.
 She says, “The kids are so excited to meet you.
 Thank you for coming in today.”
 You swallow back that darn lump that just jumped into your throat and follow her into a classroom.

-9:30 a.m. – Suddenly, Peter Jacobi’s voice enters your head.
-All of his reminders come flooding back.
-Like Peter suggested, you introduce yourself to the classroom teacher and ask where he would like you to set up.
+9:30 a.m. – Suddenly, all of the faculty’s reminders come flooding back.
+Like they suggested, you introduce yourself to the classroom teacher and ask where he would like you to set up.
 You make eye contact with as many students as you can while you set up.
 You smile at them.
 They smile back.

 10:00 a.m. – The teacher says something, but you can’t really hear him because of the thump of your heart.
 It’s a good thump – the kind that lets you know that this is a big deal, and that you are ALIVE.
 Really alive.
 You hear your name and the name of your book.
 The kids turn to you and watch you walk to the front of the room.
 Your voice quakes just for a second as you begin, but that kid, the one who smiled at you a moment ago, leans toward you as you talk, and you remember why you are here.

-10:01 a.m. – You give the presentation that you prepared with Sudipta, Carmen, Jan, and Peter.
+10:01 a.m. – You give the presentation that you prepared with the faculty’s help.
 Time seems to pass faster than you have ever noticed.
 Faster than that car ride.
 Faster than expected.
 Before you know it, hands are shooting into the air to share with you what THEY wrote and ask you questions about your work.

 11:00 a.m. – You realize the teacher is trying to get your attention.
 At first you think, But I have five more minutes, and then you realize he is pointing to a kid in the back of the room – a kid who definitely did not smile at you when you entered the room an hour earlier.
 You won’t know this then, but later the teacher will send you a thank-you note that says this kid needed to hear your presentation on that day – that your work really spoke to her.